NASA-AMMOS/CameraModelUtilsJS/src/frustum-mesh/README.md

 setParameters( parameters : CAHVOREParameters ) : void
 ```

 Update the parameters of the distorted frustum geometry.
+This will generate a frustum distorted by the camera model settings.

 ### .setFromProjectionMatrix